compcalc/compcalc.github.io/index.md

 |-----------------|-------------------|---------------------|
 | Feb.
 5, 9:30 am | AD in PyTorch     | Breandan Considine  |

-If you would like to sign up to present or would like to receive an invitation to join the reading group, please reach out to the organizer by electronic mail using the address bre at ndan dot co.
+If you would like to sign up to present or wish to receive an invitation to join the reading group, please reach out to the organizer by electronic mail using the following address: bre at ndan dot co.

 ## Reading Materials